TruongSinhAI/Gemini-Content-Forge/README.md

 # Gemini Content Forge

-**Gemini Content Forge** is an AI-powered content generation application built with Next.js, TypeScript, and Google's Genkit.
-It empowers users to create diverse content such as articles, blog posts, product descriptions, and more, by leveraging generative AI.
-The application offers features like topic suggestion, real-time web research, document uploading for context, and multi-language output.
+**Gemini Content Forge** is an AI-powered content and image generation application built with Next.js, TypeScript, and Google's Genkit.
+It empowers users to create diverse content such as articles, blog posts, product descriptions, and generate images from textual prompts, by leveraging generative AI.
+The application offers features like topic suggestion, real-time web research, document uploading for context, multi-language output, and image creation.

 ## Features